beau1399/frost/README.md

 * Some processor-specific files were renamed to conform to the lower-case convention used for processor names under Linux.

 Note that many of the source files in the "frostcompiler" folder still use MS-DOS line ending conventions.
 If you open these in certain Linux editors, you will see ^M control character indications at line ends.
 These have not been removed since things seem to be working as-is.
 However, should you find need to edit these files, or create new files (e.g. for new boards or processors), you should not need to include any extra MS-DOS line terminators.

+Another issue that has been identified while using the Frost cross-compiler in a Linux environment relates to temporary files ending with a tilde, which are created by Emacs.
+Because of the way in which ".hloe" file dependencies are compounded based on name, files with names ending in ".hloe~" have been observed to cause problems.
+In particular, the presence of such files in the "frostcompiler" folder can cause inclusion of unnecessary assembly language code into the final build.
+These files should be removed if object code size is an issue.

 ### Building the Cross-Compiler